YeonSphere/Zyren/README.md

 ## Overview

-Seoggi is a modern, multi-paradigm programming language designed for building reliable, efficient, and maintainable software systems.
+Seoggi is a powerful, efficient, and simple-to-learn programming language designed for performance and resource-conscious applications.

 ## Documentation